martinpihrt/OSPy/hardware_pcb/sensors_pcb_fw/docs/Details.md

 ## ESP32 Sensor

 ### HW Connection
-* AP manager start button between GPIO18 pin and ground (the same button also controls the relay in STA mode, press <2s)
+* AP manager start button between GPIO18 pin and ground (the same button also controls the relay in STA mode, press <2s for set relay to ON or OFF)
 * DS18B20-1 pin GPIO26 (3.3 V, data and pull-up 4k7 to 3.3V, ground)
 * DS18B20-2 pin GPIO25 (3.3 V, data and pull-up 4k7 to 3.3V, ground)
 * DS18B20-3 pin GPIO17 (3.3 V, data and pull-up 4k7 to 3.3V, ground)